handeyeco/fun-with-midi/README.md

 ## What I'm using

 For these examples I'm using an Arduino Mega ($50; an Uno should work fine though) and the Sparkfun MIDI Shield ($24).
-Arduino is designed to be a beginner-friendly platform for people who are learning about microcontrollers and shields are just circuits that are meant to extend the functionality of another circuit.
+Arduino is designed to be a beginner-friendly platform for people who are learning about microcontrollers.
+Shields are just circuits that are meant to extend the functionality of another circuit.

 If you want to follow along and have the cash, I highly recommend throwing some dough at both Arduino and Sparkfun - they contribute a lot to the DIY scene.
 However you can get equally far with a $10 Arduino knock-off and some common components.